ivw/ezmode-vscode/data/EzModeTutorial.md

 Type a bracket or quote character like `{} () '' ""` to jump to the nearest surrounding one.
 With the caret in that position:
-`-`: Select inside the brackets or quotes
+`q`: Select inside the brackets or quotes
-`=`: Select around the brackets or quotes
+`Q`: Select around the brackets or quotes
-`_`: Remove the brackets or quotes and select the contents
+`-`: Remove the brackets or quotes and select the contents

 ```
 exercise(remove, these, arguments)